Times Square–42nd Street station: BMT Broadway Line platforms

 The Times Square–42nd Street station on the BMT Broadway Line is an express station, with four tracks and two island platforms.
-The N and Q trains stop here at all times.
-The R stops here at all times except late nights, while the W stops here during weekdays.
+The N and Q both stop here at all times, the R stops here except at night, and the W stops here only on weekdays during the day.
+The local tracks are used by N, R and W trains, while the express tracks are used by Q trains during the day as well as limited N trains during rush hours.
+During the night, the Q uses the local tracks.
+The next station to the north is 49th Street for local trains and 57th Street–Seventh Avenue for express trains, while the next station to the south is 34th Street–Herald Square for all service.

 Two stairs and one elevator from each platform ascend to the primary mezzanine.
 At the far south end of each platform, two stairs ascend to the southern BMT mezzanine.
 Near the center of the southbound platform, a set of stairs rises to the 41st Street corridor of the primary mezzanine.

-The tunnel is covered by a "U"-shaped trough that contains utility pipes and wires.
+The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
 The bottom of this trough contains a concrete foundation no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms contain I-beam columns spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 The trackside walls also contain exposed I-beam columns, dividing the trackside walls into 5 foot wide panels.
 The panels on the trackside walls consist of white square ceramic tiles.
 A frieze with multicolored geometric patterns runs atop the trackside walls, and a plaque with a framed white "42" tile is placed inside the frieze every 15 ft.
 The walls at the south ends of the platforms are untiled.

 The express tracks north of the station spread out to pass around a crossunder in the Times Square shuttle platforms.
 This crossunder was sealed off in the 1960s.